 Many countries have periodically imposed boycotts and trading sanctions against various governments and regions, which must be obeyed.
 The Company follows all applicable export restrictions.
 Restrictions may cover travel to or from a sanctioned country, imports or exports, new investments, and other related topics.
-The Company prohibits its employees, officers and directors from conducting unauthorized business with a sanctioned organization or individual.
-It is crucial for our employees, officers and directors to know the products and services the Company is exporting, where they are going, who will receive them, and for what purpose.
+The Company prohibits its employees, officers, and directors from conducting unauthorized business with a sanctioned organization or individual.
+It is crucial for our employees, officers, and directors to know the products and services the Company is exporting, where they are going (final destination and routes used for the export to reach its final destination), who will receive them, and for what purpose.
 Advice regarding the current status of export controls or procedures must be obtained from the General Counsel.